 Along the rooftop, chimney stacks resemble the head of a dragon and the roof behind arches like a spine.
 Below the roof is a row of 60 arches that look like the dragon’s ribcage, and providing structural support to its vaulted frame.
 Audio tours are available to guide you through the Casa Batllo.
 It’s a building you’ll want to take your time walking through to make sure you don’t miss a thing.

 One of Barcelona’s most visited and recognizable landmarks, Park Guell is one of Gaudi’s masterpieces.
 Built between 1900 and 1914, Gaudi designed Park Guell, a development project commissioned by Count Guell that was originally intended to exclusively house the wealthy.

 Located on a hilltop with breathtaking views of the city and sea, Gaudi designed a thoughtful complex of triangular-shaped plots of land, criss-crossing pathways, gatehouses, an esplanade, and a shelter for horse-drawn carriages, with his one-of-a-kind Catalan modernism style.

 Park Guell was an unsuccessful real estate venture.
 The plots of land were difficult to sell and soon the project was abandoned.
 The city council purchased the complex and turned it into a public park.
 Gaudi lived in one of the houses for the last 20 years of his life, which is now Casa Museu Gaudi.
 Take a peek around to see furniture and other objects designed by the architect.

-To stay on top of Europe sales and expert advice, make sure you sign up for our free e-newsletter, Club Red.
+To stay on top of Europe sales and expert advice, make sure you sign up for our e-newsletter, Club Red.

 Museu Nacional d’Art de Catalunya